otaviocc/Triton/README.md

 - **[Adam](https://social.lol/@adam)** for creating and maintaining the incredible [omg.lol](https://omg.lol) service, its comprehensive API, and excellent documentation that made building this client possible
 - **[Eric](https://social.lol/@ericmwalk)** and **[Joanna](https://social.lol/@jmj)** for documenting the new [some.pics](https://some.pics) API endpoints for photo uploading and description editing, making the Pics feature integration seamless

+## Disclaimer

+Triton is an independent, third-party client for omg.lol and is not officially affiliated with, endorsed by, or connected to omg.lol or its creator.
+This app is a community-developed project that uses the publicly available omg.lol API.
+For official omg.lol support and services, please visit [omg.lol](https://omg.lol).

 ## App Store Distribution